 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

 OET (OET-RV) You loved righteousness and hated lawlessness,

-⇔ because of this, God, your God, honoured you
+⇔ because of this, God, your god, honoured you

 ⇔ with gladness beyond what your companions received.’![]()

-OET-LVYou_loved righteousness and you_hated lawlessness, because_of this, anointed you the god, the god of_you, with_the_olive_oil of_exultation beyond the companions of_you.
+OET-LV You_loved righteousness and you_hated lawlessness, because_of this, anointed you the god, the god of_you, with_the_olive_oil of_exultation beyond the companions of_you.

-SR-GNTἨγάπησας δικαιοσύνην καὶ ἐμίσησας ἀνομίαν· διὰ τοῦτο, ἔχρισέν σε ˚Θεός, ˚Θεός σου, ἔλαιον ἀγαλλιάσεως παρὰ τοὺς μετόχους σου.”
+SR-GNT Ἠγάπησας δικαιοσύνην καὶ ἐμίσησας ἀνομίαν· διὰ τοῦτο, ἔχρισέν σε ὁ ˚Θεός, ὁ ˚Θεός σου, ἔλαιον ἀγαλλιάσεως παρὰ τοὺς μετόχους σου.” ‡

 (Aʸgapaʸsas dikaiosunaʸn kai emisaʸsas anomian; dia touto, eⱪrisen se ho ˚Theos, ho ˚Theos sou, elaion agalliaseōs para tous metoⱪous sou.”)